01Qin/Healthtech-assignment/README.md

 Contents
-1	Introduction	1\
+1	Introduction	1</br>
-Glossary	1
+Glossary	1</br>
-2	Getting Started	2
+2	Getting Started	2</br>
-Hardware Assembly	2
+Hardware Assembly	2</br>
-3	Using the Device	3
+3	Using the Device	3</br>
-3.1	How does Heartie work	3
+3.1	How does Heartie work	3</br>
-3.2	How to Interpret the Results	4
+3.2	How to Interpret the Results	4</br>
-4	Troubleshooting	6
+4	Troubleshooting	6</br>
-5	Additional information	6
+5	Additional information	6</br>
-5.1	Contact Information	6
+5.1	Contact Information	6</br>
-5.2	Technical Specification	7
+5.2	Technical Specification	7</br>
-5.3	Feedback form	7
+5.3	Feedback form	7</br>
-5.4	Self-Repairing	7
+5.4	Self-Repairing	7</br>
-5.5	Device Properties	7
+5.5	Device Properties	7</br>

-1	Introduction
+1	Introduction</br>
 Welcome to the user manual of “Heartie” heart rate detector.
 This innovative device allows users to accurately measure pulse rate and heart rate variability.
 Whether you're a medical professional monitoring patient health, a fitness enthusiast tracking your performance, or a researcher collecting data, this device is designed to provide reliable results in real-time.
-This manual will guide you through the setup process, explain how to operate Heartie, and offer solutions for common issues you might encounter.
+This manual will guide you through the setup process, explain how to operate Heartie, and offer solutions for common issues you might encounter.</br>
-Intended Users
+Intended Users</br>

-●	Medical Professionals
+●	Medical Professionals</br>
 ●	Athletes & Fitness Enthusiasts
 ●	General Users
 Glossary